 The following duties represent the principal job duties; however, they are not all-inclusive.

-* Keep abreast of current engineering principles and practices, technology and regulations that apply to City engineering projects.
+* Keeps abreast of current engineering principles and practices, technology, regulations and literature that apply to City engineering projects.

 Education and Experience